 In order to complete the connection, we need to get the Arduino software (ChDuino for Windows and MacOS machines and Arduino Controller for Chromebooks) to recognize the Arduino board.
 As usual, the process is slightly different for Windows/MacOS vs. Chromebooks, so we’ll cover each in turn.

-If, when you click the “Connect” button, the red dot turns to green but there’s also a message along the lines of “Check connection or update firmware,” click the message.
-A small window should open with a button that allows you to update the firmware on the Arduino board (Figure 10).
-It usually only takes a few seconds, and then you’re ready to go.
-(Firmware is the computer code stored on the Arduino that runs the board.
-When new features are added, or software bugs fixed, a new version of the firmware must be uploaded and stored in the Arduino board.)
+How to Update Firmware: If, when you click the “Connect” button, the red dot turns to green but there’s also a message along the lines of “Check connection or update firmware,” click the message.
+A small window should open with a button that allows you to update the firmware on the Arduino board (Figure 12):

 For the next step, continue with Section 5 below.

 Completing the connection for Chromebooks is simple.
 Make sure that the Arduino Controller is running and its window is visible (relaunch it and/or click its icon in the shelf to bring it forward, if necessary).
 Once the Arduino Controller is running, as soon as you plug in the Arduino board’s USB connection the Controller software recognizes it and makes the connection.
-The message near the top left of the Arduino Controller window will change from “Dongle status: Disconnected” to “Dongle status: connected” in green, as shown in Figure 11.
-(If you physically disconnect the USB cable, the message will be “Dongle status: error” in red.
-Plugging it back in should reset things and give the “Dongle status: connected” message after a few seconds.)
+The message near the top left of the Arduino Controller window will change from “Connection status: disconnected” to “Connection status: connected” in green, as shown in Figure 15.
+(If you physically disconnect the USB cable, the message will be “Connection status: error” in red.
+Plugging it back in should reset things and give the “Connection status: connected” message after a few seconds.)

 In addition, fluctuating numbers should appear in the Analog pin section of the Arduino Controller window, and you should see some blinking lights on the Arduino.
 This all indicates that the Arduino is properly connected and ready for use.